kgracia44/kgracia44.github.io/_posts/2016-8-29-capstone_pt2_post.md

 #### --Problem statement--

-Which services provided by Chafee funded counties or agencies lead to positive (well-being, health, financial, and educational) outcomes for foster youth who age out of the system?
+Which services geared towards foster youth aging out of the system lead to positive educational outcomes?

 _________________________________________________________________________________________________